YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

         If you are not sure, use [YAML Checker](https://yamlchecker.org/), or any online YAML syntax validator to check your config.

 42. Disable save primed tnt on chunk unloads.<br>
-  It can prevent machines from being exploded by TNT, when the player accidently disconnected or chunk unloads when the player are far away.
+  It can prevent machines from being exploded by TNT when the player accidentally disconnected or chunk unloads when the player is far away.
 Useful for SMP like servers which have machines involved TNT.<br>
   <br>
   __Recommended value: `true`__
 43. Disable save falling block on chunk unloads.<br>